+Let us consider the ultrarelativistic assumption $1/\gamma^2 \ll 1$, which is commonly valid in typical synchrotron radiation setups.
+In general, introducing a small parameter into a physical theory leads to significant simplifications.
+Specifically, the ultrarelativistic approximation corresponds to a paraxial regime, under which Eq. (\ref{revwied}) simplifies to Eq. (\ref{generalfin})

+Let us now consider a scenario in which the deflection angle of the first bending magnet upstream of the undulator is much larger than $1/\gamma$.
+In other words, we examine a standard synchrotron radiation setup, where an electron enters the system through a bending magnet, traverses a straight section, passes through an undulator, continues along another straight section, and exits via a second bending magnet.

+Although the integration in Eq.(\ref{generalfin}) is performed from $-\infty$ to $\infty$, the only (edge) part of the trajectory into the bending magnets contributing to the integral is of the order of the radiation formation length $L_f$.

+Mathematically, this is reflected in the behavior of $\Phi_T(z')$ in Eq.(\ref{generalfin}), which exhibits increasingly rapid oscillations as $z'$ exceeds the formation length.
+At the critical wavelength, the formation length is approximately $R/\gamma$, where $R$ is the bending radius.
+This corresponds to an angular interval along the orbit of roughly $\Delta\theta \simeq 1/\gamma$.

+Typically, the critical wavelength of the radiation from a bending magnet in a synchrotron radiation source is about 0.1 nm.
+The formation length in this case is only a few millimeters.

-Note that for ultrarelativistic systems in general, the formation length is always much longer than the radiation wavelength.
-This counterintuitive result follows from the fact that for ultrarelativistic systems one cannot localize sources of radiation within a macroscopic part of the trajectory.
-The formation length can be considered as the longitudinal size of a single electron source.
-It does not make sense at all to talk about the position where electromagnetic signals are emitted within the formation length.
-This means that, as concerns the radiative process in the bending magnet, we cannot distinguish between radiation emitted at point $A$ and radiation emitted at point $B$ when the distance between these two points is shorter than the formation length $L_f$.
-Let us now consider the case of a straight section of length $L$ inserted between the bending magnet and the undulator.
-One can still use the same reasoning considered for the bend to define a region of the trajectory where it does not make sense to distinguish between different points.
-As in bending magnet case, the observer sees a time compressed motion of the source and in the case of straight motion the apparent time corresponds to an apparent distance $\lambdabar \gamma^2$.
-At the critical wavelength the bending magnet formation length $L_f \simeq R/\gamma$ is simply order of the straight line formation length $\lambdabar \gamma^2$.
+Note that for ultrarelativistic systems, the formation length is generally much longer than the radiation wavelength.
+This seemingly counterintuitive result arises because, in ultrarelativistic systems, it is not possible to localize radiation sources within a macroscopic portion of the trajectory.

+The formation length can be interpreted as the longitudinal size of a single electron source.
+It is meaningless to specify the exact location where electromagnetic signals are emitted within the formation length.
+As a result, in the context of the radiative process within a bending magnet, we cannot distinguish between radiation emitted at point $A$ and radiation emitted at point $B$ if the distance between these two points is shorter than the formation length $L_f$.

+Now, consider the case of a straight section of length $L$ placed between the bending magnet and the undulator.
+The same reasoning applied to the bending magnet can be used to define a region of the trajectory in which it is indistinguishable to the observer whether radiation originates from different points.
+Just as in the bending magnet case, the observer perceives a time-compressed motion of the source.
+For straight-line motion, the apparent time corresponds to an apparent distance $\lambdabar \gamma^2$.
+At the critical wavelength, the bending magnet formation length $L_f \simeq R/\gamma$ is of the same order as the straight section formation length $\lambdabar \gamma^2$.